“As breezy and enthusiastic as its take on the main character, this is a nice shot of bright, light entertainment.”

 by Ken Bakely

 Movies exist in their own bubbles, and should be perceived as such.
-Evaluate each title on its own merits.
-So that brings us to the gloves with which we handle Jon Watts’ Spider-Man: Homecoming.
-At first, we realize that it’s the sixth big-screen iteration of the comic book franchise in the last fifteen years, and perhaps there’s a bit of fatigue there already.
+Each title should be evaluted on its own merits.
+That brings us to the gloves with which we handle Jon Watts’ Spider-Man: Homecoming.
+At first, we realize that it’s the sixth big screen iteration of the comic book franchise in the last fifteen years, and perhaps there’s a bit of fatigue there already.
 Red flags go up.
 Derision begins, sight unseen.
-The hot-take machine doubles down on its cynicism.
+The hot take machine doubles down on its cynicism.
 But outright rejection would cause you to overlook the fact that there’s a lot of great stuff going on here.
 It’s plucky, leveled, and referential, owing equally to other films of its superhero ilk, as well as a number of classic coming-of-age comedies, which it undoubtedly wants to categorize itself with.
 As breezy and enthusiastic as its take on the main character, this is a nice shot of bright, light entertainment.

 Tom Holland is the third actor to portray Spider-Man, and his ability to adapt to this material with ease is something that neither of his predecessors could claim.
 His portrayal starkly diverges from theirs – simply put, he acts like a kid who is also a superhero.
-He faces challenges without jaded or brooding pessimism.
+He faces challenges without jaded pessimism.
 This sets the stage for a fresh reboot of the character.
 Holland is truly in sync with the script in this respect, and this combined mood sets the tone for the rest of the cast.
 He and Batalon share excellent chemistry, providing both a comedic and human backbone to the story.
-Michael Keaton provides us with a fairly sympathetic villain, adding a bit more weight to his character.
-His motivations are beyond the standard comic book bad guy’s desire to destroy the world.
-There’s never any doubt that his actions will wreak havoc, but the element of reasoning added to them flesh out the story in a nice way.
+Michael Keaton provides us with a fairly sympathetic villain.
+His motivations go beyond the standard comic book bad guy’s desire to destroy the world.
+There’s never any doubt that his actions will wreak havoc, but the element of reasoning added to them can flesh out the story in a nice way.